ALONKIGLER/Bylith-Frontend-Home-Assignme_Alon/README.md

+//
-Could you please check out the "fixd_img_bug" branch of my project and test it on Microsoft Edge instead of Chrome?
+Could you please check out the "fixd_img_bug" branch and test it on Microsoft Edge?
+//

-I have implemented React Redux to handle button click events, allowing me to easily manage each event with an action.
+I have implemented React Redux in the project to handle events, which has made it much easier for me to manage each event with action.

-Thank you for your cooperation!
+Thank you very much for your cooperation!

+Best regards, Alon Kigler